Urchmedo/Predictive-Machine-Model/README.md

 from sklearn.metrics import mean_squared_error, r2_score <br>

 ## Data Splitting
 The dataset contains both features (independent variables) and the target variable (inflation rate).
-Here, we use one feature, CPI_Food, for model training.
+Here, we use one feature, CPI_Food, for model training.<br>
 •	X (features): Consumer Price Index (CPI) for food <br>
 •	y (target): Inflation rate <br>
 The data is split into training and test sets, with an 80%/20% ratio for training and testing, respectively: <br>